zeplin/connected-components-docs/docs/gettingStarted/SWIFT.md

 # Getting started on iOS/macOS with Swift

-This guide covers how to get started with Connected Components for Swift components.
+This guide covers how to get started with Connected Components for Swift components, on iOS or macOS.

 ## 1. Prepare configuration file